How Distributed is Distributed Management or Can Too Many Cooks Spoil the Broth? by John Day

 It is analogous to ‘you could write a Java compiler for a Turing Machine, but who would want to!’

 In consensus organizations, like standards committees, it is practically a theorem that trying to ram through complete draft without even minor changes will blow up and fail.
 Recent experience in the US with the Republicans attempt to modify the Affordable Care Act was a classic repeat of SNMPv2 (and others I have observed).
-The result seems to be true over a very large scale.
+The result seems to be true over a very large range.
 See the Discourse on Livy.

 In many invertebrates and vertebrates, there is a mass of nerves in another part of the body separate from the brain that are used for muscle coordination or other functions in a remote part of the body.
 (Dinosaurs were known for having ganglia near their hind quarters.